 Another thing that can factor in the cost of the Lyft is surge pricing, which Lyft calls Prime Time.
-When demand is high, the company institutes surge pricing in an attempt to get more Lyft drivers on the road.
+When demand is high, the company institutes Prime Time pricing in an attempt to get more Lyft drivers on the road.
 This is nearly identical to Uber’s SURGE pricing.

-If surge pricing is in effect, you’ll see a small lightning bolt in your app next to a price estimate.
+If this pricing is in effect, you’ll see a small lightning bolt in your app next to a price estimate.
 Lyft typically increases the price by 25% increments.
-The more demand for Lyfts, the higher the surge pricing.
+The more demand for Lyfts, the higher the Prime Time pricing.

 So, let’s say you saw a concert at Madison Square Garden in New York.
 When the show lets out, there are likely tens of thousands of people looking to secure a ride.
 There are not nearly enough drivers to handle this sudden demand.
 So, Lyft charges a premium and increases the cost of a trip through surge pricing.